DevOpsAIguru123/terraform-azure-datadog-log-forwarder/README.md

 - Hashicorp Terraform - [Download](https://developer.hashicorp.com/terraform/install)
 - Azure CLI - [Download](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows)
 - Ensure you have access to an active Azure subscription.
 If you don’t have one, you can sign up for a [free Azure account](https://azure.microsoft.com/en-gb/pricing/purchase-options/azure-account/search?icid=free-search)
+- Retrieve your Datadog API key from the Datadog dashboard under API Keys.

 ### Setup